the-control-group/paul-revere/README.md

 ## Server Adapters

 In order to support horizontal server scaling, Paul Revere servers internally run off a pub/sub model for broadcasting messages.
 The default is nothing more than a stub function firing callbacks (see below).
-Custom adapters can be written and passed as an object as the third argument when instantiating a server, and Paul Revere will use that instead.
+Custom adapters can be written and passed as the option `pubSub` when instantiating a server, and Paul Revere will use that instead.
 There is an official NATS adapter at [paul-revere-nats-adapter](https://github.com/the-control-group/paul-revere-nats-adapter).

 ### Adapter API